 PCOS (Polycystic ovary syndrome)

 This service can be purchased as an editorial report and copy of your manuscript marked with comments, or as an editorial report only.
+You will receive 2–6 pages providing detailed explanations and solutions.

-Developmental Editing: £0.022/wordManuscript Review: £0.016/wordLine Editing: £0.018/wordSensitivity ReadingWith report and comments: £0.0075/wordWith report only: £0.0055/word
+Developmental Editing: £0.022/wordManuscript Review: £0.016/wordBeta Reading: £0.006/wordLine Editing: £0.018/wordSensitivity ReadingWith report and comments: £0.004/wordWith report only: £0.002/word

 New clients and their first projects receive 10% discount.The free line edit sample is equivalent to the rate per word, i.e. 1,000 words x 0.018 = £18.